-Thinking about buying and renovating a co-op apartment in NYC?
+Thinking about buying a coop in NYC and renovating it?
 If so, it’s important to know that all co-op and condo buildings in NYC have renovation rules which you must follow as a unit owner.
 A co-op building’s rules for renovations are usually listed in the building’s alteration agreement.

 Contractors are almost always required to possess comprehensive personal liability insurance, property damage insurance, workers’ compensation and employee liability insurance policies.

 Under the terms of the alteration agreement, each contractor is usually required to submit a Certificate of Liability Insurance and Workers’ Compensation naming the co-op, managing agent, unit owner (yourself) and the board of managers as “additional insured” on the certificate.

 Here is an example of the insurance provision from an alteration agreement for a co-op in lower Manhattan: